frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-type.md

 > **Note:** Leave encashment is allowed only in the last month of the Leave Period.

 <img class="screenshot" alt="Leave Encashment"
         src="{{docs_base_url}}/assets/img/human-resources/leave-encashment.png">

-**Encashment Threshold Days:**  This field indicates the number of leave days the the Employees won't be able to encash.
+**Encashment Threshold Days:**  This field indicates the number of leave days the Employees won't be able to encash.
 Above the mentioned days, the Employee is eligible to encash leaves.

 For example, if there are 10 leaves of a particular Leave Type which is encashable, and the Employee has 8 leaves left.
-If Encashment Threshold Days = 5, the Employee is given encashment of ony 8 - 5 = 3 leaves.
+If Encashment Threshold Days = 5, the Employee is given encashment of only 8 - 5 = 3 leaves.

 **Earning Component:** This field allows you to specify the Salary Component that will be encashed to Employees as a part of their Salary in the Salary Slip.